Note: Files are in Adobe (PDF) format.

 Please download the free Adobe Acrobat Reader to view these documents.

-For the financial quarter ended 28 February 2014, the Group posted revenue of RM397.5 million compared with RM476.6 million in the corresponding quarter last year.
-The Group recorded a PBT of RM18.3 million in the current financial quarter compared with RM2.0 million in the corresponding quarter last year.
+During the financial quarter ended 31 August 2014, the Group posted revenue of RM414.3 million compared with RM490.2 million in the corresponding quarter as a result of lower sales contribution from the agricultural and industrial chemicals division.
+Consequently, the Group profit before tax ("PBT") declined to RM5.0 million in the current financial quarter compared with RM7.5 million in the corresponding quarter last year.

 The effective rate of taxation for the Group is higher than the statutory tax rate mainly due to losses in certain subsidiaries that are not available for set-off against taxable profits in other companies within the Group.

-The investment holding segment reported a segmental profit for the quarter of RM8.7 million compared to a segmental loss of RM8.5 million in the corresponding quarter last year.
-The segmental profit in the current financial quarter is primarily due to the gain from the disposal of SSM.
+The investment holding segment reported a similar segmental loss of RM4.2 million for the current financial quarter and corresponding quarter last year.
+The segmental loss is mainly due to corporate expenses incurred by the investment holding companies.

 Agricultural and Industrial Chemicals

-The Polymer division achieved lower revenue of RM26.0 million for the current financial quarter, which represents a decrease of 18.4% from RM31.8 million in the corresponding quarter last year.
-Consequently, the Division registered lower segmental profit of RM1.3 million compared with RM4.8 million achieved in the same period last year.
-While local Polymer sales remain weak, sales by our Indonesian factory were only marginally lower.
-The continued weakness of the Indonesian Rupiah and the increase in raw material prices has eroded our margins.
+The Polymer Division achieved lower sales of RM29.4 million for the current financial quarter, which represents a slight decrease of 1.9% from RM30.0 million in the corresponding quarter last year due to lower contribution by its manufacturing plant in Surabaya, Indonesia.
+Consequently, the Division registered lower PBT of RM2.6 million compared with RM3.2 million achieved in the same period last year.
+The continued weakening of the Indonesian Rupiah coupled with the competition in the domestic market has eroded its profit margins.

-Among the key business segments, Agricultural and Industrial Chemical Division should perform satisfactorily but there is pressure on profit margins as product suppliers and logistic providers seek higher prices.
-The Polymer Division is expected to be satisfactory despite stiff competitions from cheaper imports.
+Among the key business segments, Agricultural and Industrial Chemical Division should perform satisfactorily.
+However, there is continued pressure on profit margins as product suppliers and logistic providers seek higher prices.
+Competitions in the agricultural chemical business are expected to intensify in the overseas markets due to aggressive price competitions.
+Polymer Division is expected to be satisfactory despite stiff competitions from cheaper imports.
 After undergoing structural and operational reorganisation in the past, Media division is now in a better position for future growth.

-The Board is of the view that, barring unforeseen circumstances, the financial performance and prospects of the Group will be satisfactory in the remaining of the financial year.
+The Board is of the view that, barring unforeseen circumstances, the financial performance and prospects of the Group will be satisfactory in the next financial year.